kennywall/import-test/_posts/2011-02-24-google-docs-as-a-publishing-platform.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/google/google-docs-icon.jpg
 ---
-{% include JB/setup %}<p>As I'm spending a lot of time with Google Docs lately, I'm getting to see it in a different perspective.
+{% include JB/setup %}As I'm spending a lot of time with Google Docs lately, I'm getting to see it in a different perspective.
 Google Docs has always been a singular document editor for me.
 When you step back and look at it from 100K foot, you start to see a bigger picture.
 I'm seeing the potential of Google Docs as a publishing platform.
 Google Docs can support publishing in three main areas:
 Document Management